 Mr Chia was appointed independent director of Heeton Holdings Limited on 15 October 2012.
-He is also the Chairman of the Nomination Committee and a member of the Remuneration Committee.
+He is also the Chairman of the Nominating Committee and a member of the Remuneration Committee and Audit Committee.
 Mr Chia brings with him over 20 years of experience in the hospitality industry, and has held senior positions in various hospitality and property investment companies.
 He is also currently an independent director of Amara Holdings Limited.

-Tan Chuan Lye

-Non-executive, Independent Director
+Richard Tan Chuan Lye Non-executive, Independent Director

 Mr Tan was appointed independent director of the Company on 9 September 2019.
-He is also the Chairman of the Audit Committee.
+He is also the Chairman of the Audit Committee and a member of the Nominating Comittee and Remuneration Committee.
 Mr Tan is an Adjunct Associate Professor with the NUS Business School and a retired partner of KPMG in Singapore.
 Mr Tan is an independent member of the Asia Pacific Advisory Board of EFG Bank AG and the chairman of its Asia Pacific Audit & Risk Committee.
 He is an independent director of Isetan (Singapore) Limited, First REIT Management Limited (Manager of First REIT), and Sompo Insurance Singapore Pte Ltd, where he serves either as the chairman or a member of the Audit & Risk Committee and its other board committees.

-TOH GAP SENG

-Alternate Director to Mr Toh Khai Cheng
+TOH GAP SENGAlternate Director to Mr Toh Giap Eng

-Mr Toh was appointed as a director of the Company on 10 February 1978.
-He has since retired from his directorship and was appointed as an alternate director to Mr Toh Khai Cheng on 13 April 2018.
+Mr Toh was appointed Alternate Director to Mr Toh Giap Eng on 1 January 2022.
 He has more than 30 years of experience in property development and investment business.
 Mr Toh is currently the Executive Director of Hong Heng Co Private Limited.